darkreader/darkreader/README.md

 This will create a `build/release/darkreader-chrome.zip` file for use in a Chromium-based browser and a `build/release/darkreader-firefox.xpi` file for use in Firefox.

-You can customize build process by passing flags to build script.
+You can customize the build process by passing flags to build script.
 To see all flags, run `npm run build -- --help`.

 ### Building with Deno

-You can build Dark Reader with alternative runtime called [Deno](https://deno.land/).
+You can build Dark Reader with an alternative runtime called [Deno](https://deno.land/).
 For this run `deno:bootstrap` script (e.g., via `npm run deno:bootstrap` or manually copy the command from `package.json`).
 Then run the same commands described above.

-Please note that if you encounter error `Too many open files (os error 24)`, then you should use the newer version of Deno (preferably built from source or canary).
+Please note that if you encounter the error `Too many open files (os error 24)`, then you should use the newer version of Deno (preferably built from source or canary).

 ### Bundling with official Firefox store signatures (experimental)

-Prior to publication, extension stores provide digital signatures for extensions.
-These digital signatures certify the integrity of the archive (that extension bundle did not get corrupted or bit-rotted) and that extension store performed very basic extension validation.
+Before publication, extension stores provide digital signatures for extensions.
+These digital signatures certify the integrity of the archive (that the extension bundle did not get corrupted or bit-rotted) and that the extension store performed very basic extension validation.

 Dark Reader repository contains these digital signatures and you can add them to the extension bundle.
 The following will build Dark Reader for Firefox version 4.9.63:
 ```